leesanhung050623/Note-Taking-App-React-Native/README.md

 3. Extract the .ZIP file

-4. paste the files in side the extracted folder into MyApp's Directory.
+4. Paste the files inside the extracted folder into MyApp's Directory.